nrinaudo/kantan.csv/docs/src/main/tut/benchmarks.md

 | tabulate (opencsv)     | 47.803968  |
 | [uniVocity]            | 506.966742 |

-The one thing I feel I must point out here is that [uniVocity]'s results are so poor, the reason has probably more to do with how I'm using it than the library itself.
-I think it's fair to ignore that number for the moment.
+The one thing I feel I must point out here is that [uniVocity]'s results are so poor, the reason has probably less to do with the library than how I'm using it.
+It's probably fair to ignore that number for the moment.
 As soon as I work out what I'm doing wrong, I'll amend the results.

 [commons csv]:https://commons.apache.org/proper/commons-csv/
 [jackson csv]:https://github.com/FasterXML/jackson-dataformat-csv